-Prior to being admitted to Business Administration status all business majors must demonstrate computer competency.
-Students may demonstrate competency by passing an approved Microsoft Excel competency examination.
+All business majors must demonstrate computer competency prior to taking any upper-division business core class.
+Students may demonstrate competency by passing the computer competency examination.
 Students should plan carefully and consult with the school website, www.sonoma.edu/sbe/students, for test and registration information.
 Students may also demonstrate competency by earning a grade of C of better in an approved course that covers Microsoft Excel at an intermediate level.